Change the search path in the Xcode project with the configuration settings file

 Create the configuration settings file

-The reason of these problem is the value of the project file to be depending on the environment.
+The reason for these problems is that the project file’s value depends on the environment.
 To avoid this problem, create the configuration settings file on each environment and define the value of configurations in it.

-For more information about how to create and assign the configuration settings file, see following article.
+For further information on creating and assigning the configuration settings file, refer to the following article.

-Refer to above article and create the following thee configuration settings files.
+Refer to the above article and create the following thee configuration settings files.

 • Debug.xcconfig